vince-nyanga/vince-nyanga.github.io/_posts/2024-08-29-bloom-filters.md

 - $m$ is the size of the bit array
 - $k$ is the number of hash functions

-By adjusting the values of $m$ and $k$, you can tune the false positive rate to suit your application’s requirements.
+By adjusting the values of $$ m $$ and $$ k $$, you can tune the false positive rate to suit your application’s requirements.

 ### Finding the Optimal Parameters

 The following parameters are crucial when designing a Bloom filter:

-- **Size of the Bit Array ($m$)**: The size of the bit array determines the number of bits available for storing hash values.
+- **Size of the Bit Array ($$ m $$)**: The size of the bit array determines the number of bits available for storing hash values.
 A larger bit array reduces the probability of false positives but increases memory usage.
-- **Number of Hash Functions ($k$)**: The number of hash functions affects the distribution of bits set in the bit array.
+- **Number of Hash Functions ($$ k $$)**: The number of hash functions affects the distribution of bits set in the bit array.
 More hash functions lead to a more uniform distribution and lower false positive rates.
 However, too many has functions can lead to increased overlap higher false positive rates.

-For a given $m$ and $n$, the optimal number of hash functions can be calculated as:
+For a given $$ m $$ and $$ n$ $, the optimal number of hash functions can be calculated as:

 $$ k = \frac{m}{n} \times \ln(2) $$